-SUBJECT: STUDENT TERMS, CONDITIONS & APPLICATION FOR INTERNET ACCESS (Cont'd)

-I, , have signed and will abide by the

-Naples Central School Acceptable Use Policy.

-I understand and will abide by the following Bring Your Own Device rules:

-- 1. The use of personal electronic devices during the instructional day is to support student learning and educational activities; personal use is secondary. - 2.
-The use of personal electronic devices in the classroom is at the discretion of teachers and the school administration. - 3.
-Personal electronic device use at school must not disrupt the learning of others. - 4.
-Communication violating the Dignity for All Students Act will not be tolerated. - 5.
-Inappropriate use of personal electronic devices during the instructional day may result in loss of privileges.
-In extreme circumstances, devices may be subject to search & seizure. - 6.
-The School District is not responsible for damaged, lost or stolen personal devices. - 7.
-District Technology Department is not responsible for setup, maintenance and repair to personal devices. - 8.
-Personal devices should never be plugged into the school's wired network. - 9.
-Failure to abide by this policy may result in loss of BYOD privileges
+SUBJ ECT: STUDENT TERMS, CONDITIONS & APPLACCESS (Cont'd) PLICATION FOR INTERNET I, , hav e signed and will abide by the Naple s Central School Acceptable Use Policy.
+I unde rstand and will abide by the following Bring Your Own Devi will abide by the following Bring Your Own Device rules: 1.
+The use of personal electronic devices during the instruction learning and educational activities; personal use is secondar • • • • • • • • • • • • • • • • • • • • 2.
+The use of personal electronic devices in the classroom is at school administration. the discretion of teachers and the 3.
+Personal electronic device use at school must not disrupt the e learning of others.
+4. Communication violating the Dignity for All Students Act v vill not be tolerated.
+5. Inappropriate use of personal electronic devices during the instructional day may result in loss of privileges.
+In extreme circumstances, devices may be subject to search & seizure.
+The School District is not responsible for damaged, lost or stolen personal devices.
+6. 7.
+District Technology Department is not responsible for setup personal devices. , maintenance and repair to 8.
+Personal devices should never be plugged into the school's wired network.
+9. Failure to abide by this policy may result in loss of BYOD p privileges Studeni t's signature Date Parent/ Guardian's signature Date

-Student's signature

-Parent/Guardian's signature